In 2019, let’s support the drivers, the givers, the change agents

 Who can you boost up?

-If you have someone around you, fighting passionately for something you believe in too, can you give them a boost?
+If you have someone around you, someone part of the social change leadership fighting passionately for something you believe in too, can you give them a boost?
 Tell them they’re awesome.
 Tell them they matter.
 Because sometimes, they need to hear it.
 Sometimes it’s all they need to pick themselves up again and keep fighting.

 Even if they look like everything is going awesomely – the coverage is great, the attention out-of-this-world – add your support too, because all is never as it appears.
 Your support is important, because in the backend, they are relentlessly building impact, but boy, that takes a lot of energy and it takes a long time.
 There are a lot of hits on the way too.
 Believe me.
 I know.